Class 10 English Chapter 13 The Hundred Dresses – II

 1. What excuses does Peggy think up for her behaviour?
 Why?

-Ans: Peggy thinks up that she never called her a foreigner or made fun of her name either.
-She never thought that Wanda could sense that they were making fun of her.
+Ans: Peggy said that she never calls her a foreigner or not make fun of her name.
+She said that she never thought that Wanda had the sense to know we were making fun of her anymore.

 2. What are maddie’s thoughts as they go to boggins heights?

 4. What does maddie think hard about?
-What important decision does she came to?
+What important decision did she come to?

 1. What did the girls write to Wanda?

-Ans: The girls wrote to Wanda that her drawings were pretty.
-They also asked her if she liked the place where she was living and her new teacher.
-They regretted for what had happened.
+Ans: The girl wrote a friendly letter to Wanda that her drawings were pretty and she won the medal.
+They wrote that they never wanted to hurt her feelings.
+They also asked her if she liked the place and the new teacher where she was living now.

 2. Did they get a reply?
 Who was more anxious for a reply, Peggy or maddie?
 How do you know?

-Ans: No, they did not got a reply, maddie was more anxious.
-She Could.
-D not sleep well and burst out crying for wanda.
+Ans: No, they did not get a reply, maddie was more anxious.
+She Could not sleep well and burst out crying for Wanda in the middle of the night.

-Ans: They knew that wanda liked them even though they had teased her bec she gave two of her drawings to them and wished merry Christmas to all.
+Ans: The girls know that Wanda liked them even though they had teased her because she wrote a letter on Christmas.
+She gave two of her drawings to Maddie and Peggy and wished merry Christmas to all.

 2. Maddie thought her silence was as bad as Peggy’s teasing.
 Was she right?

-Ans: wanda never made any reply to Peggy’s teasing.
-Wanda remained silent and her silent reply was serious.
+Ans: Wanda never replies to Peggy teasing, she remains silent but her silent reply was very serious.
+She leaves the school, even the town.
 She was not dumb at all.
-Peggy changed her opinion later and regretted.
+Peggy changed her opinion and regretted it.

 4. What important decision did maddie make?
 Why did she have to think hard to do so?

-Ans : maddie made an important decision.
-It was that in future she would never remain silent when someone teased someone.
-She would speak up even though she might lose Peggy’s friendship.
+Ans : Maddie made an important decision, she never stands by and says nothing again.
+If she ever heard anybody picking on someone because they had a strange name or funny looking or poor, she would speak up even though she might lose Peggy’s friendship.
 She would never make anyone unhappy.

-Ans: Wanda gave maddie and Peggy the drawings of the dresses in reply to their teasing.
+Ans: Wanda gave Maddie and Peggy the drawing of the dresses in reply to their teasing.
+Perhaps this way she shows both of them that she has forgiven their behaviour.

 6. Do you think Wanda really thought the girls were teasing her?
 Why or why not?

-Ans: yes, Wanda really thought the girls were teasing her-as she was highly sensitive and intelligent.
-She showed her talent in her drawings by drawing their faces.
+Ans: Yes, Wanda really thought the girls were teasing her.
+She is a very kind and quiet girl.
+This could have been the reason for her exaggerating everything whenever she answered their question.
+She is very sensitive and intelligent, she showed her talent in her drawing by drawing their faces.

 II.
 What adjectives can we use to describe Peggy, Wanda and Maddie?
 You can choose adjectives from the list above.
 You can also add some of your own.